DeLallo Extra Virgin Olive Oil, The Real Deal

 Many so-called “extra virgin” olive oils are blends of substandard olive oils and some aren’t even the Italian product they say they are.
 For instance, just because an oil is bottled in a particular country, it doesn’t mean that the olives are grown in that country.
-But why is that important, you might wonder… Keep reading!

 What does it take to create an authentic extra virgin olive oil?

 The pressing, or in more modern technology, the extraction of the oil from pulp must be done at or below 80°F (27°C) hence the term “cold-pressed”.
 It cannot be extracted with heat or chemicals.
 These two methods (heat and chemicals) actually degrade the oil, taking away from its bold flavor and raw quality.
 Because extra virgin olive oil is pressed in its raw form, it retains all of its flavor as well as nutritional and health benefits, such as natural antioxidants and polyunsaturated fats.